Installation

 Import local GenBank files (optional)

-For using locally stored GenBank files, the files can be copied into the/user_files
+For using locally stored GenBank files, the files can be copied into the/user_filesdirectory.

 Start first the container and then copy the files into the container.